F5Networks/f5-openstack-docs/docs/drafts/Exploring_OpenStack.rst

  **http://<ip_address>/dashboard**

-**NOTE:** We’ve had better luck accessing the OpenStack and BIG-IP GUIs with Chrome or Firefox than with Internet Explorer.
+**NOTE:** We’ve had better luck accessing the OpenStack and BIG-IP® GUIs with Chrome or Firefox than with Internet Explorer.

 Explore OpenStack CLI Commands
 ------------------------------